 Lucayan Ecological Archaeology Project

-Shell (including food, blanks and beads), Ceramic sherds, fire cracked rock, stone tools, chert cores
+- The discovery of artifacts and ecofacts such as: Shell (including food, blanks and beads), Ceramic sherds, fire cracked rock, stone tools, chert cores